E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 This lab demonstrates how Cisco network devices can be managed remotely and how that access can be secured.

-The lab begins with basic Telnet access using a password configured directly on the VTY lines.
-It then transitions to SSH, which uses a local username and password and encrypts the remote session.
-Finally, the VTY lines are restricted to SSH only and an ACL is applied directly to the VTY lines so only the administrator PC can remotely manage the devices.
+The lab begins by using Telnet to verify basic remote CLI access with VTY password authentication.
+SSH is then configured using local authentication to provide encrypted remote access.
+Finally, the VTY lines are restricted to SSH only, and a VTY ACL is added so only the administrator PC can remotely manage the devices.

 ---